BCORMA/uc_add_donation/README.txt

 that site.
 This also applies for sites that do not charge for certain products in hopes to generate revenue from hinting to their users to donate to their cause.

-This module was developed by http://www.alethiadesign.com.
+This module was originally developed by http://www.alethiadesign.com.
+Version 8.x by GeoVision Environmental

 INSTALLATION: